Colby-Threlkeld/LeetCode-DSA-Coding-Practice-Repository/README.md

 ## Contributions

-Want to contribute a different solution or optimization?
+Please feel free to fork this repo and open a pull request if you have a better solution!
-Feel free to fork this repo and open a pull request!
+I'm all ears to new ideas.

 ---

-Thanks for stopping by — happy coding! 🚀
+Thanks for stopping by — happy coding!